david-spies/hashcracker/README.md

 ## Easy Installation

 * Download the Hashcracker code and execute on your favorite IDE.
-* Paste in the sha256 hash to be compared
+* Paste in the sha256, sha384, or sha512 hash to be compared
 * Paste in the directory to the wordlist.txt location (your own wordlist can be referenced)
 * Click on 'Decrypt'
 * Hashcracker will search the wordlist for the password